godotengine/godot-docs/classes/class_optionbutton.rst

 OptionButton is a type button that provides a selectable list of items when pressed.
 The item selected becomes the "current" item and is displayed as the button text.

-See also :ref:`BaseButton<class_BaseButton>` which contains common properties and methods associated with this node.

 Properties
 ----------